 Off-Balance Sheet Arrangements: We are involved with some off-balance sheet arrangements that have or are reasonably likely to have an effect on our financial condition, liquidity, or capital.
 These arrangements at December 31, 2007 are presented in the following table.
 Refer to Note 15 of the accompanying consolidated financial statements for further discussion of our off-balance sheet arrangements.

-Commitments to extend credit:
+Commitments to extend credit: (dollars in thousands)

+Danahaina hama amitu and

-Revolving home equity and credit card lines \$ 37,156
+Revolving home equity and

+credit card lines \$ 37,156

 Construction loans 69,146

 Other loans 45,324

 Standby letters of credit 12,982

-Total \$164,608
+Total \$ 164,608